piisa/pii-extract-base/doc/usage.md

 ### File-based API

-The file-based API uses the `process_file` function to read an SrdDocument from a file and write the result as a PII Collection to an output file.
+The file-based API uses the `process_file` function to read an [SrcDocument] from a file and write the result as a [PII Collection] to an output file.
 It is executed as:

 ```Python